easytarget-org/lw-21-preview/README.md

 * Default filenames for saving gcode and workspaces can be set
   * [strftime()](https://github.com/samsonjs/strftime#supported-specifiers) substitution can be used in them to add date/time stamps.
   * Saved machine settings get the machine ID in the filename
-* Better feedback and confirmation for dangerous commands, some console logging is improved
+* Better feedback and confirmation for some UI operations, some console logging is improved
-* Set the color for workspace and machine bed, pus axis label colors
+* Set the color for workspace and machine bed, plus axis label colors
 * Webcam bugfixes; The stream now closes properly and stops when de-selected, copes better with different aspect ratios

 #### Operations
 * Vertical and reverse-diagonal rastering
-* New default settings for burn white and air assist
+* New default settings for burn white and air assist, default segmentation setting
 * 'Copy to all operations' is now available on many more fields
 * Document re-size tool has slightly larger input boxes (this was really annoying me..)